In the interests of full disclosure, we are describing Our Lawyers Advised This Trope here.

 The Multilevel Marketing episode hung a giant lampshade on it.
 They were standing in front of a Pyramid (dressed as Pharaohs) talking to their lawyer that they cannot describe the companies in the words they knew they really were.

-Mythbusters has the classic "Please, don't try anything you're about to see at home.
-(Ever!)"
+Mythbusters has the classic "Please, don't try anything you're about to see at home."
+It was usually followed up by one of these:

 "We're what you call 'experts'."